HealthBioscienceIDEAS/demon-imaging-harmonisation/README.md

 * Do a more advanced harmonisation approach using Combat

 ## Setup
-This lecture is organised as a Bidner-ready repository (add links to Binder).
+This lecture is intended to be a [Binder-ready](https://mybinder.org/) repository (add links to Binder).
 This means that the repository with the Jupyter notebook will created as a
 Docker container and then accessible via the web.
 Thus it should not require any more requirements than a network connection.

 If you are intereste in running this on your local environment, please investigate the local ennvironment page.
 The dependencies will be: